folk-js/allio/README.md

 >
 > See also the [Contributing Guide](/CONTRIBUTING.md).

 Every GUI application must implement accessibility.
-It's not optional—there are legal requirements (ADA, WCAG, Section 508).
-Apple, Microsoft, and GNOME all have accessibility frameworks that apps expose.
-This creates a system-wide, cross-application API that developers can't opt out of.
+In many cases there are legal requirements (ADA, WCAG, Section 508).
+Apple, Microsoft, and GNOME all have accessibility frameworks that apps expose, creating a system-wide, cross-application API that developers can't opt out of.
 We believe this is an under-explored space for interoperability and under-utilized among [policy advocates](https://www.eff.org/deeplinks/2019/10/adversarial-interoperability).

 ## Open Problems